MountbattenPink/leetCodeProblems/README.md

 # leetCodeProblems
-My aim is to solve 300 problems at leetCode.com
+My goal is to solve 300 problems at leetCode.com

 solved 27/300 so far